 For a very long time, I associated the term DevOps exclusively with people who configure Jenkins and maintain an internal GitLab instance.
 Then I thought it referred to public cloud specialists.
-This is not surprising, as companies recruiting people for DevOps positions were looking for someone who would deal with cloud environments.
+This is not surprising, as companies recruiting people for DevOps positions were looking for someone to handle cloud environments.
 Finally, someone explained to me what DevOps was all about... and I decided I liked it.

-My understanding of DevOps is that it's a culture that combines software engineering and delivery of product to end client.
-It's not a person responsible only for CI or development.
-Engineer that practices DevOps culture, thinks about every aspect from the beginning to the end - and the end is the moment when product has to be delivered to the end client.
+My understanding of DevOps is that it's a culture that bridges software engineering and the delivery of a product to the end client.
+It's not a person responsible only for CI/CD or for writing features.
+An engineer who practices DevOps culture thinks about every aspect from beginning to end — including how the product reaches the end client.

 Here are some links: